-Scott Ward Abernethy (Oswald/Ensemble), Patrick Allcorn, (Duke of Albany), Gordon Carpenter, (Duke of Cornwall/Doctor/Ensemble), Jonathan Crimeni (King of France/Ensemble), Elinor Gun (Cordelia/Ensemble), Dan Kremer (King Lear), Todd Jefferson Moore (Fool/Old Man), Linda K. Morris (Goneril), Sophie Paterson (Ensemble), Craig Peterson (Duke of Burgundy/Ensemble), Debra Pralle (Regan), Eric Reidmann (Edmund), Sean Schroeder (Ensemble), Amy Thone (Duchess of Kent), Michael Winters (Duke of Gloucester).
+Scott Ward Abernethy (Oswald/Ensemble), Patrick Allcorn, (Duke of Albany), Gordon Carpenter, (Duke of Cornwall/Doctor/Ensemble), Jorge Chacon (Edgar), Jonathan Crimeni (King of France/Ensemble), Elinor Gun (Cordelia/Ensemble), Dan Kremer (King Lear), Todd Jefferson Moore (Fool/Old Man), Linda K. Morris (Goneril), Sophie Paterson (Ensemble), Craig Peterson (Duke of Burgundy/Ensemble), Debra Pralle (Regan), Eric Riedmann (Edmund), Sean Schroeder (Ensemble), Amy Thone (Duchess of Kent), Michael Winters (Duke of Gloucester).

 King Lear Synopsis

 “King Lear” is a play in which family relationships exert a relentless impact on political and social events.
 In every scene the family drama is played out through adultery, treachery, murder, torture, and greed.